 If Pittsburgh Phil were alive today, he would recognize many of his own methods on the pages of EZ Horse Betting.
 His handicapping principles were so good that they continue to influence horseplayers today.
 Phil’s specialty was in keeping accurate records.
 He had detailed notes on which horses ran best in muddy conditions or which horses appeared to be lame.
 Ultimately, his handicapping methods were collected in a book titled Maxims which was gleaned from that one interview he gave.

 Do you want to be a master of EZ horse betting like Pittsburgh Phil?
 Check out all of the great bonuses and promotions at Bovada Racebook.
 You’ll have access to a full betting menu at many popular racetracks and also be able to access race replays so that you can study the races like Pittsburgh Phil!
-We have reviewed several online racebooks, feel free to check them out!
+We have reviewed several online racebooks, feel free to check our Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!